 Patients resistant to initial therapy — In patients with RP who do not respond adequately to initial therapies, further steps include:

 ●The addition or substitution of other pharmacologic agents, such as topical nitrates or phosphodiesterase 5 inhibitors, if CCBs are insufficient (see 'Resistant to initial therapies' below and 'Combination of a CCB with other vasodilators' below)

-●Endothelin-1 receptor antagonist treatment in patients with digital ischemia and recurrent digital ulcers secondary to systemic sclerosis (scleroderma) (see 'Recurrent digital ulcers in scleroderma' below)
+●Endothelin-1 receptor antagonist treatment in patients with digital ischemia and recurrent digital ulcers secondary to systemic sclerosis (SSc) (see 'Recurrent digital ulcers in systemic sclerosis' below)

 ●Chemical sympathectomy, with a digital or regional block, used in patients with critical digital ischemia as a temporary measure prior to initiation of vasodilator therapy including IV prostanoids (see 'Chemical sympathectomy' below)